-As a cold front swings through by Mother's Day, showers will continue to be possible on Sunday.
-Exact timing and placement of the rain is still up for debate at this time, but this front will also bring the return of chilly temperatures.
-Afternoon temps look to get stuck in the 50s for Mother's Day, which is running 15 to 20 degrees below what is typical for this time of the year.
+As a cold front swings through by Mother's Day, showers will remain possible on Sunday, especially early in the day, with a gradual drying trend.
+This front will also bring the return of chilly temperatures.
+Afternoon temps look to stay in the 50s for Mother's Day, which is running 15 to 20 degrees below typical for this time of year.

 DAILY FORECAST: